Animals on the air

 Minimum energy consumption

-The transmission technology will continue to be of great importance, as sensors weighing five grams are still too heavy for many animal species: 70 percent of bird species and 65 percent of mammal species, not to mention amphibians or insects, cannot be equipped with sensors using the current technology.
-The next generation of Icarus sensors will therefore weigh just one gram.
+The transmission technology will continue to be of great importance, as sensors weighing three to four grams are still too heavy for many animal species: 70 percent of bird species and 65 percent of mammal species, not to mention amphibians or insects, cannot be equipped with sensors using the current technology.
+The next generation of ICARUS sensors will therefore weigh just one gram.